-It aims at framing the effective implementation of the Cartagena Convention and its Protocols, reflecting the main principles and directions set by the 2030 Agenda for Sustainable Development (SDG 6, 8, 12 14, 17 and others as appropriate), the Small Island Development States Accelerated Modalities of Action (SAMOA) Pathway, the Post-2020 Global Biodiversity Framework (GBF) and the Paris Agreement under the United Nations Framework Convention on Climate Change.
+It aims at framing the effective implementation of the Cartagena Convention and its Protocols, reflecting the main principles and directions set by the 2030 Agenda for Sustainable Development (SDG 6, 8, 12 14, 17 and others as appropriate), the Small Island Development States Accelerated Modalities of Action (SAMOA) Pathway, the Antigua and Barbuda Agenda for Small Island Developing States (ABAS), the Post- 2020 Global Biodiversity Framework (GBF) and the Paris Agreement under the United Nations Framework Convention on Climate Change.
 It will also contribute to the UN Decade of Action for the SDGs, the UN Decade on Ecosystem Restoration, and the UN Decade of Ocean Science.